-If you have shares held by a broker, bank or other agent, you may instruct your such agent to vote your shares by following the instructions that such agent provides to you.
+If you have shares held by a broker, bank or other agent, you may instruct such agent to vote your shares by following the instructions that such agent provides to you.
 Most brokers and nominees allow you to vote by mail, telephone and on the internet.

-As discussed further below, under New York Stock Exchange rules, the election of directors (Proposal 1) and the vote to approve the compensation of our named executive officers (Proposal 2) are considered "non-routine" matters, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will not be authorized to vote in their discretion on these proposals.
+As discussed further below, under NYSE American exchange rules, the election of directors (Proposal 1), the vote to approve the compensation of our named executive officers (Proposal 2), and the vote to approve the issuance of additional shares of common stock upon conversion of the loan outstanding under the Secured Convertible Credit and Security Agreement entered into with Innoviva Strategic Opportunities LLC (Proposal 4) are considered "non-routine" matters, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will not be authorized to vote in their discretion on these proposals.

-The ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2022 (Proposal 3) is considered a "routine" matter, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will be authorized to vote on that proposal.
+The ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2023 (Proposal 3) is considered a "routine" matter, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will be authorized to vote on that proposal.

 To vote in person at the meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the provided instructions from your broker or bank, or contact your broker or bank to request a proxy form
+Follow the provided instructions from your broker or bank, or contact your broker or bank to request a proxy form.